Preparing for the Department of Fire and Emergency Services WA (DFES) Cognitive and Personality Assessments 2024

 To answer this question, we need to first change the time Tom has been flying from minutes to hours.
 As there are 60 minutes in an hour, 30 minutes equals 0.5 hours.
 Then, we need to divide the distance by time to find the speed in which Tom was flying.
 200km/0.5 hours = 400 km per hour.

-DFES numerical test question example 2:
+Example numerical test question 2:

 Each dough machine at Paula’s Bakehouse can make 2 large dough batches in an hour.
 She has 3 of these machines.
 How many batches of dough can Paula make in 6 hours?